 A turntable is an interactive psuedo-3D rendering which combines a series of renderings from different angles.
 A turntable is useful for showing different angles of a simulated 3D garment outside VStitcher or Lotta.
 You can create a rendered turntable as normal or ray trace.
-A turntable is produced as an HTML file, or using
+A turntable is produced as an HTML file or animated GIF.

 For more information, refer to Rendering a Turntable.